douglasdeodato/lovelycss/readme_helpers/for-designers/README.md

 ## Installing lovely-css
 Before you install lovelycss check if you have all dependencies above, enter in the folder lovelycss and run that commands bellow:

-**bower install**

 **npm install**

 that is it now you have a fresh and complete web project to start from scratch

 ## All your scss files will be in : sass folder

 we are using sass for better performance and organization of css , you don't need to worry about compile this , you can just use a simple command to compress your sass files in a just css file:

 that is the command: